ebeadle/Eagle-Mount/README.md

 # Slope Scheduler:
 :date:
-THe Slope Scheduler has been designed with Eagle Mount’s adaptive ski-program in mind.
+The Slope Scheduler has been designed with Eagle Mount’s adaptive ski-program in mind.
 Their organization matches volunteers with participants for a ski date.
 During those times when a designated volunteer needs a substitute, this app will provide a user friendly interface for Eagle Mount to display the time and needs for the desired shift.

 [View Application] (https://slope-scheduler.herokuapp.com/)